LevUdaltsov/LevUdaltsov.github.io/_posts/2021-02-18-recipe-list.md

 :-------------------------:|:-------------------------:
 ![](/assets/images/food/hcr1.jpg) | ![](/assets/images/food/HCR2.jpg)

-The taste was really similar to what you'd get in a deli, although the texture wasn't quite there.
-A modern, plant-based twist on a classic.
+The taste was really similar to what you'd get in a deli HCR, although the texture wasn't quite there.
+Either way it was great to have a tasty plant-based twist on a classic.